chinzjay/Stock-Analysis/README.md

 |Fig 1.
 Screenshot of the code|

 ### Analysis for 2017
+We can see from *Fig 2. (code run time for year 2017 before refactoring)*  and *Fig 3.(code run time for year 2017 after refactoring)* that it took 1.91 seconds for the code to run before whereas after code refactoring it took just 0.81 seconds.

 ![2017-NR](https://github.com/chinzjay/Stock-Analysis/blob/main/2017-NR.png)
 |:--:|
 |Fig 2.
 Run Time for the VBA Script before refactoring for the year 2017|